sulu/sulu-docs/reference/content-types/account_selection.rst

         The value of the respective properties are appended to the requests sent by the selection.
     * - min
       - string
-      - The minimum amount of selected accounts
+      - The minimum number of selected accounts
     * - max
       - string
-      - The maximum amount of selected accounts
+      - The maximum number of selected accounts

 Return value
 ------------